sifarone/python_chatUtility/README.md

 # python_chatUtility
-A simpley python chat utility using sockets- for learning purpose
+A simple python chat utility using sockets- for learning purpose